reflexsoar/reflex-docs/docs/organizations/index.md

 10. Click `Create` after reviewing the Organization and Admin User details

 !!! warning "Logon Domains"
-    When entering the email domains that can be associated with Reflex accounts, be sure to include only one per line.
-Admis can only create users with emails at the domains provided here.
+    When entering the email domains that can be associated with Reflex accounts, be sure to include only one per line. **Admins can only create users with emails at the domains provided here.**

 ## Access Scope